 I was inspired to make this bread after I had it at Arabica, the excellent coffee shop at the end of Free Street that serves toast for breakfast (love that!).
 At around the same time, my friends (who live on their boat) mentioned that they had English muffins rising back at home for breakfast the next morning.
 I thought, if they can make it on a boat, how hard can it be!

 So I gave it a whirl and it was a huge hit.
-The Joy doesn't have a recipe for bread (just muffins), so I turned to the Great Internet.
+The Joy of Cooking doesn't have a recipe for bread (just muffins), so I turned to the Great Internet.
 All the recipes I found were for two loaves, god knows why, but after I made it, I sure was glad I had two loaves!
 This stuff went fast, so I recommend making the full recipe, although it halves easily.

 English Muffin Bread